mongodb/specifications/source/server-selection/server-selection.rst

 A driver MUST raise an error
 if the TopologyType is ReplicaSetWithPrimary or ReplicaSetNoPrimary and::

-  maxStalenessSeconds * 1000 < heartbeatFrequencyMS + idleWriteFrequencyMS
+  maxStalenessSeconds * 1000 < max(heartbeatFrequencyMS + idleWritePeriodMS,
+                                   90000)

-``heartbeatFrequencyMS`` is defined in the `Server Discovery and Monitoring`_ spec, and ``idleWriteFrequencyMS`` is defined to be 10 seconds in the `Max Staleness`_ spec.
+``heartbeatFrequencyMS`` is defined in the `Server Discovery and Monitoring`_ spec, and ``idleWritePeriodMS`` is defined to be 10 seconds in the `Max Staleness`_ spec.

-Users can configure a shorter ``heartbeatFrequencyMS`` than the default to allow a smaller ``maxStalenessSeconds`` with replica sets.
-The shortest ``heartbeatFrequencyMS`` is ``minHeartbeatFrequencyMS``, which is 500ms.
-Therefore, the smallest possible maxStalenessSeconds is 10.5 seconds.

-See "Max staleness must be at least heartbeatFrequencyMS + idleWriteFrequencyMS" in the Max Staleness Spec.
+See "Max staleness is >= heartbeatFrequencyMS + idleWritePeriodMS, or 90 seconds" in the Max Staleness Spec.

 mongos MUST reject a read with ``maxStalenessSeconds`` provided and a ``mode`` of 'primary'.

+mongos MUST reject a read with ``maxStalenessSeconds`` that is not a positive integer.

-mongos MUST reject a read if ``maxStalenessSeconds`` is less than twice mongos's replica set monitoring heartbeat interval, with error code 160.
+mongos MUST reject a read if ``maxStalenessSeconds`` is less than 90 seconds, with error code 160 (SERVER-24421).

 During server selection,
 drivers (but not mongos) MUST raise an error if ``maxStalenessSeconds`` is a positive number,